UQ-RCC/hpc-docs/guides/Bunya-User-Guide.md

 The installation of R on Bunya comes with many packages provided (see `module help r`) that can be loaded using the library() function.
 Additional R packages (ones that you need but don't have provided already need to be built using the `install.package()` function _within_ R.
-**Note: R packages that were built for Tinaroo, or for a different version of R will NOT work properly or at all on Bunya.**
+**Note: R packages that were built for Tinaroo, or for a different version of R will NOT work properly, or at all, on Bunya.**
 We recommend that you delete all packages built with/for/on Tinaroo and FlashLite and run `install.packages()` again.

+Additionally, R packages built on the newer EPYC4 CPU nodes are known _not_ to work on the older EPYC3 CPU nodes.
+To ensure you build R packages that can be run on both CPU types you must run install.packages() on the older EPYC3.
+See the section on interactive jobs for how to target the older nodes for building R packages.

 #### Building Python and Conda environments ####